PostgREST/postgrest/api.rst

 .. note::

-   Some http libraries might encode URLs automatically(e.g. :code:`axios`).
+   Some HTTP libraries might encode URLs automatically(e.g. :code:`axios`).
 In these cases you should use double quotes :code:`""` directly instead of :code:`%22`.

 Ordering